wittmann-hk/OpenEats/README.md

 * `./manage.py loaddata course_data.json`
 * `./manage.py loaddata cuisine_data.json`

 If you want to add some test data we can load a few recipes and some news data.
-This data isn't really needeed unless you just wanna see how the app looks and if its working.
+This data isn't really needed unless you just wanna see how the app looks and if its working.
 * `./manage.py loaddata news_data.json`
 * `./manage.py loaddata recipe_data.json`
 * `./manage.py loaddata ing_data.json`
+* `./manage.py loaddata direction_data.json`

+To load all the data in one command:
+` ./manage.py loaddata api/v1/fixtures/course_data.json api/v1/fixtures/cuisine_data.json api/v1/fixtures/recipe_data.json api/v1/fixtures/direction_data.json api/v1/fixtures/ing_data.json api/v1/fixtures/news_data.json`

 That should be it! you can run the dev server now to load up the api `./manage runserver`.